Ask Wills & Inheritance Is a will valid if it is not registered?...

 Priority Question — This question is featured for faster responses from verified advocates.

-Wills & Inheritance Priority
+Wills & Inheritance 2 Answers Priority

 Is a will valid if it is not registered?